jojo157/learning-platform/README.md

 > I want to be able to contact the site admin if needed.

 The site admin can be contacted by filling out a form on the contact page.
 Upon submission the user is advised that the message was sent and admin will contact them shortly.
+The admin will recieve a message contining the users form details (Name, email and message) and an additonal value of username.
+If user is logged it, the value is equal to their username and if not, the value is equal to guest.

 > I want to be able to update my own user details, such as password without needing to contact the site admin.

-On the users profile page there is an icon of a user with settings wheel.
+On the users profile page there is an icon of a user with cog wheel.
 If user hovers over this it informs them to edit their user profile.
-When clicked a form is prefilled with the user details and they can edit the available fields and click update.
+When clicked, a form is prefilled with the user details and they can edit the available fields and click update.
 The users details in the database will be updated accordingly.
-The user gets a message once updated.
+The user gets a success message once updated.

 ![User Settings update Icon](static/images/readme_images/userSettings.png)